Written by Sean McPheat |

-As in worst tip #1, if you often get overly rude and obnoxious prospects that tend to downgrade or humiliate you on the telephone, then there is a problem in your telephone technique.
+As in worst tip #1, if you often get overly rude and obnoxious prospects that tend to downgrade or humiliate you on the telephone, then there is a problem in your Cold Calling Technique.

 As you upgrade and improve to solve the problem, in the mean time, you do not have to take abuse.